iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > Second time I've tried to use it.
 Set an appointment but keeps telling me an error occurred.
 Says Dr is there but nothing.
 Contacting my insurance company to let them know how useless this app is.<br> :date: __2020-12-25 18:18:19__

 > It keeps glitching.
 It won't allow me to sign up<br> :date: __2020-12-21 16:14:31__

-> Doctor was extremely abrupt and RUDE...<br> :date: __2020-12-20 20:18:23__

-> Waste of money.
-I spent 4+ hours on the phone dealing with billing because I was mis charged and the doctor has cancelled at the last minute multiple times with no notice.
-Waste of your time and money.<br> :date: __2020-12-20 19:42:24__